alinpopa/ogawa/README.md

 - `Socket` (both)
 - `List` (both)

-If, for instance, a HTTP Reader is needed, this can be done by implementing the `OgawaStream.Reader.Proto` protocol for a particular struct (let's say you'll have a struct `Extension.Device.Http`; then you can just pass an `Http` struct to the `from/3` combinator).
+If, for instance, a HTTP Reader is needed, this can be done by implementing the `OgawaStream.Proto.Reader` protocol for a particular struct (let's say you'll have a struct `Extension.Device.Http`; then you can just pass an `Http` struct to the `from/3` combinator).
 As an example on how these are implemented, you can check the `apps/ogawa_stream/lib/reader/proto/` folder.
 For the writers, these can be found within `apps/ogawa_stream/lib/writer/proto/`.

 Some of the readers/writers are not that straight forward to be created, therefore they may have a `create` function.